 INTEGRITY [honour] – we believe that a person’s world is built on the integrity of their word.
 In business, a person who doesn’t value their word is a person not to be trusted.
 Without trust nothing grows.
 We believe that unless you are prepared to keep your word to your own detriment, then it may as well be worthless.
 We have learned that “a man’s character is his fate” (Heraclites).
 Integrity is where substance and form are consistent and reliable.
 There is no greater strategic position than integrity.
 Honour is more than just respect, it is about placing genuine and sincere value on both people and authority.
 To operate without honour is to render any appearance of success an illusion, and what elements of success that appear to endure will come with many sorrows.
 Everyone is important and infinitely valuable irrespective of their position in life, their past behaviours and mistakes, and even their capacity to productively contribute.
 To devalue someone else or to betray trust is to devalue and betray yourself – you will ultimately pay the greater price.
 A reputation may take years to build but only moments to destroy.

 EXCELLENCE [stewardship] – the duty of a steward is to protect and multiply resources under charge.
 Faithful in little, faithful in much.
 The good steward is to be found at all times exceedingly shrewd yet as innocent as a dove.
 Excellence in stewardship requires relentless preparation, attention to detail and the endless pursuit of greater insight and awareness.
 Excellence is doing much with little, it is more about passion than it is about a budget.
 Excellence is finding the right balance between effectiveness and resiliency in a manner that achieves purpose in a sustainable manner.
 Excellence is the mastery of both substance and form.
-Excellence is measured by the ability and faithfulness by which we serve.
+Excellence is measured by the ability and faithfulness by which we serve and the fruit it produces.
 Excellence is found in the mastery of time, resources, trust and ourselves.